 Putting it another way, if Victor Licata was over 21 years of age at the time, he would then be tried as an adult, quickly found guilty and [remembering that in the 1930’s executions took place within a few months of the trial] quickly executed and hopefully, quickly forgotten.
-HOWEVER, if he were a juvenile, then he would be awarded special rights, and fall under a completely different set of judicial laws, etc. Thus it was important to the conspirators (those who wanted to frame him) to have Victor be an adult at the time.
+HOWEVER, if he were a juvenile, then he would be awarded special rights, and fall under a completely different set of judicial laws, etc. Thus, it was important to the conspirators (those who wanted to frame him) to have Victor be an adult at the time.

 As events unfolded however, the joke turned on them.
 Because Victor was found insane (right from the get-go), it turns out that having Victor be 21 was the last thing on earth that they would have wanted.
 Instead of his quick exit, it only prolonged the agony.
-One can almost see the conspirators worrying the night away thinking about what would happened if the truth came out.
+One can almost see the conspirators worrying the night away thinking about what would happen if the truth came out.
 What if someone were to listen to him, what if it came out that they were the ones responsible for framing him?
 Etc.

-* The expression, “I’m FREE, WHITE AND OVER TWENTY ONE,” seems to date back to a time when Non-Caucasians (how shall we say it), didn’t have it so good.
+* The expression, “I’m FREE, WHITE AND OVER TWENTY-ONE,” seems to date back to a time when Non-Caucasians (how shall we say it), didn’t have it so good.
 Today it’s considered a racist expression and not used very much.
 Here however, (because we are an historical museum) it sort of fits in with everything else associated with the origin of the anti-Medical Marihuana laws.

 11.1 – VARIOUS VERSIONS ON HIS AGE:

 According to the 1930’s CENSUS (we believe taken in April of that year), his age is listed as being 16, which will make him either 19 or 20 during the time of the murders.
-However, the 1920’s CENSUS lists him as being 7, which in turn would make him either 20 or 21 at the time.
-Thus depending on when the censuses were actually conducted (what exact month), he could technically have been anywhere from 18 to 21 years of age at the time of the murders.
+However, the 1920’s CENSUS lists him as being 17, which in turn would make him either 20 or 21 at the time.
+Thus, depending on when the censuses were actually conducted (what exact month), he could technically have been anywhere from 18 to 21 years of age at the time of the murders.

 According to Chief of Detectives W.D.
 Bush:

 However, the Official Police Report gives no indication of Victor’s true age, nor does anything else that we have seen.
 No mention of it is made in any surviving court records, nor anything else (official or otherwise) for that matter.
-Which to me would indicate that no one actually knew what it was, didn’t care enough to find out OR worse still, that some deliberately went out of their way to block it out.
+Which to me would indicate that no one actually knew what it was, didn’t care enough to find out OR worse still, that someone deliberately went out of their way to block it out.

-A good example can be found in his official DEATH CERTIFICATE; --- Florida State death certificates normally state the deceased exact date of birth (listing month, day, year of birth), yet Victor’s simply states his supposed age at death – “38”.
+A good example can be found in his official DEATH CERTIFICATE; --- Florida State death certificates normally state the deceased's exact date of birth (listing month, day, year of birth), yet Victor’s simply states his supposed age at death – “38”.
 That’s it, no month, no date, not even a birth year was given.

 Even (the few surviving) FLORIDA STATE HOSPITAL RECORDS simply state his age as being 21 at the time of admission and 38 at the time of death.
 That’s it, --- again, no birth month or date or even a birth year are given.

-However, this very question, in turn brings up the obvious answer: That in all likelihood SOMEONE DID, and upon figuring out the legal ramifications and decided it was best to just go along with the whole frame up.
+However, this very question, in turn brings up the obvious answer: That in all likelihood SOMEONE DID, and upon figuring out the legal ramifications decided it was best to just go along with the whole frame up.

 11.2 – SEARCH SOURCES:

-Obviously, not every reader will except or sign on to a conspiracy theory.
+Obviously, not every reader will accept or sign on to a conspiracy theory.
 The thought that there was an organized group of people, out to get him sounds ridiculous to them.
 Still the fact that no one can establish something as simple as Victor’s age (via reliable documents), should at least raise a few eyebrows.
 In our search, this museum has tried to find out his age via the following:

 However, let us look at the available census date: